 This is the authentic recipe for east Indian bread recipe often referred to as balloon bread.
-Similar to the various, these fugias is a must-have bread at any East-Indian wedding celebration or often festive dinner.
+Similar to the varias, these fugias are a must-have bread at any East-Indian wedding celebration or festive dinner.
 It needs a bit of practice in the beginning but is a fun bread to make.

 This slightly sweet bread is made with plain flour and yeast that has been fermented overnight.
 The fermented dough is then formed into balls and deep-fried until golden.
-These are delicious on their own and are perfect when served with other East-Indian curries such as vindaloo, sorpotel, khudi etc.
+These are delicious on their own and are perfect when served with other East-Indian curries such as vindaloo, sorpotel, chicken, or mutton khudi, etc.

-Unlike my instant fugias that take just 30 miuntes this recipe is made with yeast so it does need time to rise and ferment.
+Unlike my instant fugias that take just 30 minutes, this recipe is made with yeast so it does need time to rise and ferment.

 The traditional method to make fugias is to squish the dough in the palm of your hands.
 The little dough that escapes between the thumb and forefinger on top forms a ball.
 Pinch this ball with damp hands and drop it in the hot oil.

-However, that was never been my favorite method many years ago.
+However, that has never been my favorite method many years ago.
 I did eventually get the hang of it but I knew I had to find a better way for those who struggle like me.
-Over the year through trials and errors I have found that these two methods work well and produce perfect fugias if not better.
+Over the year through trials and errors, I have found that these two methods work well and produce perfect fugias if not better.

 So if you have any young people that would love to make fugias please do share this with them.
 Also, I'd love to know in the comment if you do try any of these methods and if they worked as well for you as they do for me.